Cees Nooteboom – 533 – een dagenboek

 Begin by righting what’s wrong.
 Look for what’s ugly: ugly systems, ugly rules, ugly traditions.
 Look for what bothers you.

-If you can fix it, do it now.
+If you can fix it now, do it.
 Otherwise, aim lower until you find something you can do now.
 Make it how it should be.

 Don’t worship your heroes.
 Surpass them.